 The two are widely used in online projects.

-What makes JPG so special and popular is the size since it is relatively smaller than other formats.
-However, not many people are able to tell the difference between JPG and JPEG.
+What makes JPG so unique and famous is its size since it is relatively smaller than other formats.
+However, not many people can tell the difference between JPG and JPEG.

 JPG vs JPEG

 The difference between JPG and JPEG is .jpg is a short version of the .jpeg extension.
-JPG is a three-lettered file-extension, whereas JPEG is of four letters.
-JPEG gives the better color quality of files than JPG.
+JPG is a three-lettered file extension, whereas JPEG is of four letters.
+JPEG gives the better colour quality of files than JPG.
 The former version of the latter, although they both are commonly used image file extensions.

 Comparison Table